I am quite certain that coworkers rarely utter the following words: “I don’t like that person, she listens too much.”

 Tips for Learning to Listen:

-conducive to listening - Find a place with minimal distractions to
+-Select an environment conducive to listening – Find a place with minimal distractions to increase listening effectiveness.

-and overall themes - This tactic builds alignment in thinking and
+-Paraphrase key statements and overall themes – This tactic builds alignment in thinking and ensures understanding.

 Now hear this!
 Effective listening is a skill.
 Any individual that is truly committed to becoming an effective listener can develop listening skills.
 If you demonstrate strong listening skills, you might hear the people around you saying, “I really like that person.
 They’re truly a great listener.”